-Prerequisite: Introduction to Business and Personal Finance 1 credit Grades 11-12 5 pds/wk
+Prerequisite: Introduction to Business and Personal Finance 1 credit Grades 10-12 5 pds/wk

 This course focuses on product and service marketing functions.
 Students will learn the fundamental elements needed to design and promote a retail store or service entity.
 Students will study market research strategies and consumer behavior and buying patterns.
-Students will then select product lines, merchandise, order inventory, price, display, advertise and sell their chosen products.
-Major areas of study include Advertising, Visual Merchandising and Display and Selling.
-In addition, the basic concepts of employee/employer relationships, leadership models, and fundamental management skills will be explored.
-The Bison Corner, our student run store, will be utilized to apply concepts and skills.
+Major areas of study include advertising, visual merchandising and display and selling.
+In addition, the course examines basic concepts of employee/employer relationships, leadership models, and fundamental management skills.
+Students will apply these concepts in our student run store the Bison Corner.